List of Green Lanterns: Rond Vidar

 Rond Vidar was the son of Universo, a prominent supervillain of the Legion of Super-Heroes.
-He is the only person to be naturally immune to Universo’s hypnotism, and has aided the Legion of Super-Heroes many times and has even been a temporary member of the Legion of Super-Heroes.
+He is the only person to be naturally immune to Universo’s hypnotism, and has aided the Legion of Super-Heroes many times, even becoming a temporary member.
 After the events of Zero Hour, his character was changed to a scientist with no powers who worked at the Time institute.
 During this, the Character Lori Morning, a member of the Legion of Super-Heroes who used a device called an “H-Dial”, has a crush on him.

 Yalan Gur

 Yalan Gur is a Green Lantern introduced as part of an effort to reconcile the Golden Age Green Lantern's origin with the later introduction of the Green Lantern Corps.
 He is a red-scaled, reptilian humanoid, assigned to sector 2814 in the 10th century.
-He first appeared in Green Lantern (vol. 3) #19 (December 1991).
-While Alan Scott, along with the rest of the Justice Society of America, is trapped in Limbo, his mystic lantern sends a projection to Hal Jordan, Guy Gardner, and John Stewart.
-After tracing the projection to Scott's home, the lantern tells the story of its origin (effectively retconning the origin of Alan Scott's power).

 Yalan Gur was once one of the greatest of the Green Lantern Corps, and, in the 10th century by Earth reckoning, the Guardians of the Universe chose to remove the customary weakness to the color yellow from his power ring.
 Without this limitation, however, he was corrupted by power, and he came to Earth and enslaved the people of China.
 The Guardians of the Universe thwarted Yalan by adding a new weakness of wood to his ring, allowing villagers to overwhelm and mortally wound him.
 The dying Yalan Gur fled into Earth's upper atmosphere, where he merged with his power battery as he died.
 His lantern then collided with a fragment of the Starheart and was merged with its magical essence, turning into the Green Flame that becomes the source of Alan Scott's power.

 Yalan Gur in other media

-Yalan Gur makes a non-speaking cameo appearance in Justice League, fighting and being killed by Steppenwolf and his army.
+Yalan Gur makes a non-speaking appearance in Justice League, where he is killed in battle with Steppenwolf's army.
 In Zack Snyder's Justice League, he is instead killed by Darkseid.